 At the same time, Christians living in certain geographic locations form local churches.
 This is what happened in New Testament days, and we read about several local churches and their work.
 Some local churches mentioned are the church at Corinth (I Cor.
 1:2; Acts 18:1-8), the local churches in Galatia (Gal.
 1:2), Colossae (Col. 1:2), Ephesus (Eph.
 1:1; Acts 19:1-7), Rome (Rom.
 16:5, 16), etc.

-While the church of Christ in the universal sense (all Christians the world over), has no earthly organization, a local congregation, in order to be Scripturally organized, is to be organized with elders, deacons, and saints (Phil.
+While the church of Christ in the universal sense (all Christians the world over) has no earthly organization, a local congregation, in order to be scripturally organized, must have elders, deacons, and saints (Phil.
 1:1).
-The qualifications for the elders and deacons are found in I Timothy 3:1-7, 8-13 and Titus 1:5-9.
-The qualifications for saints are to hear God’s word, believe that Jesus is the Son of God, repent of sins, confess faith in Christ and be baptized (Rom.
+The qualifications for the elders and deacons are found in I Timothy 3:1-7, 8-13, and Titus 1:5-9.
+The qualifications for saints are to hear God’s word, believe that Jesus is the Son of God, repent of our sins, confess our faith in Christ, and be baptized (Rom.
 10:17; Jn.
 8:24; Acts 17:30; Matt.
 10:32; Mk.
 16:16).
 Please notice that man defines “saint” much differently than God does.
 When reading the New Testament, it is made clear that a saint is simply a Christian (Rom.
 1:7; Col. 1:2; Eph.
 1:1)!

 In addition to this, the local church has work to do.
-Though some churches are bigger in size, and others smaller, every congregation of God’s people can do what God expects.
-Each church has a work to evangelize, or spread the gospel message, both locally and world-wide (I Thess.
+Though some churches are bigger in size and others smaller, every congregation of God’s people can do what God expects.
+Each church has a work to evangelize or spread the gospel message, both locally and worldwide (I Thess.
 1:8; I Tim.
 3:15).
-God says the church has to work to edify (spiritually build up) its saints (Eph.
+God says the church has to work to edify (spiritually build-up) its saints (Eph.
 4:12; I Thess.
 5:11).
-A third aspect of a local church’s work is to show benevolence to its saints (I Tim.
+The third aspect of a local church’s work is to show benevolence to its saints (I Tim.
 5:9-10, 16).
 This is work that can be accomplished daily.
 (To be continued …)